 - For teething pain offer appropriate things to chew on for relief, such as chewy foods, teething toys, or prefrozen toweling.

 - Discourage play which involves “pretend” biting.
 Infants may not have a strong receptive language yet, but your tone and simple statement does convey it is not a good thing.

 Frustrated Biter: Frustration does not always connect with anger.
 Think broader.
 Many times an infant or toddler bites when trying to interact with another child.
-This age child has not yet developed the social skills to indicate that they want to play, or even want help.
+At this age, the child has not yet developed the social skills to indicate that they want to play or even want help.

 - Explain to the biter that biting hurts.

 - If your child is frustrated in expressing his/her needs and wants, model a response that reflects what you believe they are trying to communicate.

 - Help the child make connections with others.

 Threatened Biter: Young children can be threatened by new or changing situations such as a parent returning to work, a new baby, or parents separating.
 Help him or her talk about feelings even when he or she says things like “I hate my new baby.”

 - Provide special nurturing in a warm and reassuring manner. *Note there are mixed views on using the term “safe”.
 This is especially important if the underlying situation may be abuse or neglect.
 There is a legal implication around “safe” that I do not clearly understand, but I did my best to stop using “safe”.

 - The child may become threatened by situations such as newly separated parents, the death of a grandparent or a mother returning to work.